-Phone: 713-313-1098
+Phone: 832-628-5477

-Office Hours: MW 11-12; 1-2.
+Office Hours: By appointment to accommodate online conferencing (cjackson@tmslaw.tsu.edu) MW 11-12; 1-2.
 Friday 11-12; 1-4.
+In addition, I will be available to discuss issues raised in classes for up to 30 minutes following each class session.

-Book: Damrosch and Murphy: International Law: Cases and Materials - 6th edition
+Book: Damrosch and Murphy: International Law: Cases and Materials - 7th edition

 In this semester's International Law course we will attempt to solve some of the world's problems, or at least try to understand why some of these problems have not been solved using the rules of the Law of Nations--International Law.
 The course will include an overview of the basic building blocks of international law and theory, the creation of law in the international system, the enforcement of that law, and adjudication of legal problems between the various parties of the international legal system.
+This syllabus contains several specific subject areas in international law though emphasis will be placed in laying a foundation in international law first and exploring these specific areas in order of importance and current events.

 The approach will be like this.
 In addition to studying International Law basic concepts and textual materials, several real life and current problems will be addressed in the form of a case problem.
 Students will be asked to pick an international law issue in current events and, using course materials from the text, and other journalistic and/or academic materials, produce an executive summary of the topic and provide a description of the international issues involved in a class presentation.
 Depending on class size the presentation will either be on an individual basis or as part of a group project.
+This project will count toward the class participation portion of the grade (see grading section below)

 For example, the situation in Syria involves several international law issues-state sovereignty, international human rights, humanitarian law, United Nations law, use of force.
-The issues involving both North Korea's and Iran's potential development of nuclear capability also involves state sovereignty and United Nations law, but also addresses issues dealing with nuclear proliferation, treaty law, and anticipatory self-defense.
+The issues involving both North Korea's and Iran's potential development of nuclear capability also involves state sovereignty and United Nations law, but also addresses issues dealing with nuclear proliferation, treaty law, and anticipatory selfdefense.
 Also, U.S. immigration policies can involve aspects of international human rights law, state responsibility, non-refoulement (the obligation to provide asylum from persecution or danger in an immigrant's home state).
 These issues will be evaluated using either law creation, law enforcement, adjudication of legal problems, or the role of parties in the legal system.
 Please understand that this is not a paper assignment.
 The goal is to encourage additional and focused reading on a particular contemporary issue in international law sufficient to prepare an executive summary of the basic issues involved.